cloudwego/sonic-rs/README.md

     let ret = iter.take_result();
     assert_eq!(
         ret.as_ref().err().unwrap().to_string(),
-        "expected `,` or `]` at line 1 column 17"
+        "Expected this character to be either a ',' or a ']' while parsing at line 1 column 17" );
-    );
 }
 ```

 ## Contributing
-Please read `CONTRIBUTING.md` for information on contributing to sonic-cpp.
+Please read `CONTRIBUTING.md` for information on contributing to sonic-rs.